Walk 46: Whilton & Long Buckby Circular

 …& then over the stile at the end…

-30. We can see Whilton ahead now so straight across this meadow & then across the wooden bridge & out into another…
+29. You can see Whilton ahead now so go straight across the meadow & then across the wooden bridge & out into another…

-We told you the paths were well marked.
-We don’t need the one directly ahead, but need to turn straight left & then take the one that heads diagonally left towards the big white house in the distance…
+Ignore the path directly ahead & turn straight left & then take the one that heads diagonally left towards the big white house in the distance…

-31. At the end of this field cross the bridge into the sheep field & turn diagonally right heading towards the left side of the white house…
+30. At the end of this field cross the bridge & turn diagonally right heading towards the left side of the white house…

 The church clock is unusual as it was originally a one handed clock divided into ¼ hours and therefore does not have 60 minutes.
 The Church’s east window, the only stained glass in the building, portrays the crucifixion of Jesus and dates from 1878.
 Unfortunately today the Church was locked so we couldn’t see it